MARKET PULSE- Dow Chemical, Zynga, Western Digital, Akamai

 ** DOW CHEMICAL CO, Wednesday close $30.27, down 3.4 pct premarket

-The largest U.S. chemical maker by sales, reported a 34 percent drop in quarterly profit as sales plunged around the globe, especially in Europe.
+The largest U.S. chemical maker by sales, reported a 34 percent drop in quarterly profit on Thursday as sales plunged around the globe, especially in Europe.

 The world’s largest credit- and debit-card network’s adjusted profit topped Wall Street estimates, and it raised its full-year earnings forecast for the second time this year, as more people move to card-based payments globally.